aufheben/lambda-arduino/README.md

 1. Fetch the source code: `git clone https://github.com/aufheben/lambda-arduino.git && cd lambda-arduino`
 1. Install the yesod command line tool: `stack install yesod-bin cabal-install --install-ghc`
 1. Build libraries: `stack build`
 1. Launch devel server: `stack exec -- yesod devel`.
-On Linux you need to be root to access the /dev/ttyUSBX device, therefore use `sudo stack exec --allow-different-user -- yesod devel`
+On Linux you need to be root to access the /dev/ttyUSBx device, therefore use `sudo stack exec --allow-different-user -- yesod devel`
 1. View the site at http://localhost:3000/
+1. Change port from "/dev/ttyUSB1" to the actual USB port that your Arduino is connecting to (on Windows it is COMx where x is a number from 0 to 255)

 ---